MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Results and Discussion

-Interestingly, we find that the J1349 field contains $39/117\approx33\%$ of our LABs and $22/58\approx 38\%$ of our bright LABs.
-The J1349 field shows an overdense $24'\times12'$ ($\sim 40\times20$ cMpc$^2$) region (Figure \ref{fig:delta_J1349} and \ref{fig:J1349_pseudo}) that has 12 LABs (8 bright LABs).
-This $24'\times12'$ region is referred to the J1349 overdense region hereafter while the J1349 field means the whole field of view.
-We compare the J1349 overdense region with one of the most overdense LAB regions found by previous studies. \citet{matsuda2004} identify 35 LABs in a $31'\times23'$ ($\sim 58\times43$ cMpc$^2$) region of the SSA22 field at $z=3.1$.
+We compare the J1347 protocluster region with one of the most overdense LAB regions found by previous studies.
+Matsuda et al. (\citeyear{matsuda2004}; hereafter M04) identify 35 LABs in a $31'\times23'$ ($\sim 58\times43$ cMpc$^2$) region of the SSA22 field at $z=3.1$.
 Four out of these 35 LABs are bright LABs with $L_{\rm Ly\alpha}>10^{43.4}$ erg s$^{-1}$.
-Because \citet{matsuda2004} use different isophotal area selection criteria ($>16$ arcsec$^2$) from our selection, it is not fair to directly compare the LAB numbers.
-On the other hand, $L_{\rm Ly\alpha}$ of sources at different redshifts can be directly compared.
-Thus, we apply the same $L_{\rm Ly\alpha}$ cut ($L_{\rm Ly\alpha}>10^{43.4}$ erg s$^{-1}$) for \citet{matsuda2004} and our sample, and only compare the number of bright LABs.
-The survey volumes of the J1349 and SSA22 overdense regions are $7.3\times10^4$ and $1.3\times10^5$ cMpc, respectively.
-The volume densities of bright LABs are then $1.1\times10^{-4}$ and $3.1\times10^{-5}$ cMpc$^{-3}$ for the J1349 and SSA22 overdense regions, respectively.
-If we use a same survey volume of $1.3\times10^5$ cMpc, the volume density of bright LABs in the J1349 overdense region becomes $6.2\times10^{-5}$ cMpc$^{-3}$.
-This comparison shows that the J1349 overdense region contains $\geq2$ times more bright LABs than the SSA22 overdense region.
+Because M04 use different selection criteria (isophotal area at a different detection limit; $>16$ arcsec$^2$ above $2.2 \times 10^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$) at $z=3.1$ from our selection, it is not fair to directly compare the LAB numbers.
+For fair comparison, we convert the criteria in M04 to our observations.
+The detection limit would be $5.2 \times 10^{-18}$ erg s$^{-1}$ at $z=2.3$ assuming the surface brightness dimming of $(1+z)^{-4}$.
+It should be noted that this limit is deeper than our limit in J1349 ($7.76 \times 10^{-18}$ erg s$^{-1}$), and that our LABs would appear larger if observed to the same depth as the M04 observations.
+Because the LABs in J1349 are also selected with a minimum area of $16$ arcsec$^2$, our LABs would also satisfy the selection criteria in M04.
+Finally, we compare the number densities of bright LABs in J1347 and SSA22 protocluster regions.
+The survey volumes of the J1347 and SSA22 are $7.3\times10^4$ and $1.3\times10^5$ cMpc, respectively.
+The volume densities of bright LABs are then $1.1\times10^{-4}$ and $3.1\times10^{-5}$ cMpc$^{-3}$ for the J1347 and SSA22 protocluster regions, respectively.
+If we use a same survey volume of $1.3\times10^5$ cMpc, the volume density of bright LABs in the J1347 protocluster region becomes $6.2\times10^{-5}$ cMpc$^{-3}$.
+Assuming the Poisson statistics in \citet{gehrels1986}, the J1347 protocluster region has a higher bright LAB density than the SSA22 protocluster region with a $1\sigma$ significance.